st2l/st2l/README.md

 ### About me
 *I am a very lazy person, let's start with that.*

+> This account has not many projects...
+And that's because previous account on github was f@@king BANNED. yeah...
+Hate it.
+Do not know how I will recreate some projects but I suppose I will need to... or maybe create new ones? yeah, create new ones.

 **💻 Place of work**
 I am a DevSecOps intern in MWS (MTS Web services).